instance_exec , changing self and params

 99 as the output.

 Nothing great there.
-However try passing a paramter to
+However try passing a parameter to

 You will get following error.